 First responder and healthcare guidance documents cover a range of topics - from addressing potential work-related exposures, implementing infection prevention and control measures in health facilities, and optimizing the supply of personal protective equipment to clinical evaluation, testing, and clinical care.
 CDC is providing these recommendations to support communities' efforts, while recognizing that each sector and community is unique and will need to consider these in the context of their community-level data and circumstances.
 CDC teams on the ground and those aiding from Atlanta are and will continue working with state and local officials to integrate these recommendations into COVID-19 plans.
+CDC offers a framework for providing non-COVID-19 clinical care that outlines key considerations for healthcare systems and health care providers.
+Key considerations include monitoring trends in local cases and deaths, consulting with state or local health departments for region-specific information and recommendations, following recommended infection control practices, screening all patients for COVID-19 symptoms and expanding services gradually.

-Mitigation and containment of COVID-19 are the key to public health strategies and CDC is committed to using our expertise and partnering with others on the frontlines.
+Mitigation and containment of COVID-19 are the key to public health strategies, and CDC is committed to using our expertise and partnering with others on the frontlines.
 While surveillance, testing, contact tracing, and community mitigation interventions are the best tools we have right now, looking to the future, CDC continues to work to prepare our nation's public and private health systems to deliver effectively a COVID-19 vaccine once it is available.
-This includes working with CDC's 64 immunization awardees to help ensure that the U.S. immunization system can mount an effective vaccine delivery program, including vaccine distribution and tracking.
-CDC remains committed to supporting the COVID-19 response with all available resources.
+This includes working with CDC's 64 immunization grant recipients to help ensure that the U.S. immunization system can mount an effective vaccine delivery program, including vaccine distribution and tracking.